Semei Kakungulu: Judaism

-Under pressure from the British, who wished to limit his holdings, in 1917, Kakungulu moved his principal residence a short distance further from Mbale into the western foothills of Mt.
-Elgon to a place called Gangama.
+Under pressure from the British, who wished to limit his holdings, in 1917, Kakungulu moved his principal residence into a place called Gangama, a hill located on the western foothills of Mt.
+Elgon, specifically situated within Mbale district.
 It was there that he started a separatist sect initially known as Kibiina Kya Bayudaya Absesiga Katonda (the Community of Jews who trust in the omnipotent God).
 Recruitment into this Bayudaya community came almost exclusively from what remained of Kakungulu's Baganda following.

-The Bible, as a result of the teachings of the missionaries, was held in high regard among the Christians of Uganda.
-The missionaries had stressed the truth of the Bible by declaring that it came not from the Europeans but from an alien race, the Jews.
-The purpose of the missionaries was to impress upon the Africans that the Europeans too had found truth from a foreign race.
-But because of this emphasis, the customs and manners of the Jews became of great interest to Kakungulu's followers.
+The Bible was held in high regard among the Christians of Uganda, partly as a result of missionary teaching.
+The missionaries had stressed the truth of the Bible by emphasizing that it originated not with Europeans but with an alien race, the Jews — a point intended to impress upon Africans that Europeans too had received truth from an outside source.
+As a consequence, the customs and manners of the Jews became of great interest to Kakungulu's followers.

 In 1922, at Gangama, Kakungulu published a 90-page book of rules and prayers as a guide for his Jewish community.
-The book set forth Jewish laws and practices as Kakungulu found them in the Old Testament, although it contained many verses and sections from the New Testament as well.
+The book set forth Jewish laws and practices as Kakungulu found them in the Hebrew Bible, although it contained many verses and sections from the New Testament as well.
 Despite this interest in Jewish practices, there does not appear to have been any direct contact between Kakungulu and Jews before 1925.

 Beginning in about 1925, several European Jews who were employed as mechanics and engineers by the British chanced upon the Christian-Jewish community near Mbale.
 Jews such as these, during what appear to have been chance encounters, told Kakungulu about Orthodox Judaism.
 As a result, many remaining Christian customs were dropped, including baptism.
 From these encounters, the community learned to keep Shabbat, to recite Hebrew prayers and blessings, to slaughter animals for meat in a Kosher manner, and also to speak some Hebrew.